good-loop/doc/pages/supported-browsers.md

 Overall, we should serve a premium experience to at least 95% of requests.

-We measure traffic share from `visible` events in our logs (i.e. we're looking at the market we serve).
+We measure traffic share from <code>visible</code> events in our logs (i.e. we're looking at the market we serve).

 ### Browsers